Careers at SAO

 Professional experience and development

+As an SAO employee, you will have professional development opportunities to build your skills.
 We work with each person on our staff to design professional development plans that ensure your knowledge and skills advance in line with your career aspirations.
 Because the work we do is unique, staff are provided around 40 hours of in-house training each year.
 We want to make sure each auditor receives the training, mentoring and coaching to help them gain the necessary skills to succeed.

 How to apply – Jobs and Internships